What is the "Standard of Care" in a Medical Malpractice Case?

 By , J.D. · University of San Francisco School of Law

-In personal injury law, negligence means the failure to exercise the proper amount of care under what lawyers call the "reasonable person" standard.
-To simplify, if a reasonable person would have taken a certain action, then not taking that action would be considered negligent.
-Alternatively, if a reasonable person would not have done a certain thing, then doing it would be considered negligent.
+In personal injury law, negligence means the failure to exercise the proper amount of care under what's known as the "reasonable person" standard.
+To simplify, if a reasonable person would have taken a certain action, then not taking that action would be considered negligence.
+And on the other side of the coin, if a reasonable person would not have done a certain thing, then doing it would be considered negligent.

-The first thing to know is that "standard of care" is a legal term, not a medical term.
-That means it is primarily lawyers, not doctors, who use it.
-In general, the only times that most doctors talk or think about the standard of care is when they are testifying in court on medical malpractice cases, or when they are attending medical malpractice seminars.
+In medical malpractice cases, a doctor's action (or inaction) is measured against a special yardstick known as the "medical standard of care."
+This is a legal term, not a medical term.
+That means it's primarily lawyers, not doctors, who use it.
+In general, the only times that most doctors talk or think about the medical standard of care is when they're testifying in court on medical malpractice cases, or when they're attending medical malpractice seminars.

 'Customary Practices of the Average Provider' vs. the 'Reasonable Provider'

 Remember that "reasonableness" is the standard for ordinary negligence, but doctors and other health care professionals are judged by the customary practices of similar care providers.
-These standards certainly sound the same, but the difference arises in the context of legal liability.
-Physicians and other professionals are often afraid that lay people, including patients and jurors, might interpret reasonable care as ideal care, or perfect care, and physicians cannot provide perfect care.
+These standards may sound the same, but there are distinctions.
+Physicians and other professionals are often afraid that lay people, including patients and jurors, might interpret "reasonable care" as ideal care, or perfect care, a standard that's not possible to meet.
 Learn more about when it's medical malpractice and when it isn't.

-Health care professionals know that most medical procedures and treatments involve some risk and/or complications, and they don't want patients thinking that all complications involve negligence.
-Certainly, some complications are the result of negligence, but many aren't out of the ordinary.
-So providers don't want their patients (and the general public) thinking that anything other than a full, setback-free recovery must amount to medical malpractice.
+Health care professionals know that most medical procedures and treatments involve some risk and/or complications, or that anything other than a full, setback-free recovery must amount to medical malpractice.

 One good example of complications in standard medical treatment is anesthesia.
 The administration of anesthesia always involves risk.
 There is nothing that even the best anesthesiologist in the world can do to reduce the risk of anesthesia to zero.
 Sometimes the anesthesiologist can do everything by the book, and the patient will still have a bad reaction to the anesthesia.